 Blocked drains are one of the most common plumbing problems in any home.
 There are numerous reasons why a drain can get blocked, things you can do to prevent blocked drains, which drains are most commonly blocked and what a professional plumber can do to help.
-In this guide, you’ll learn all about blocked drains and practical solutions to the problem.
+In this guide to blocked drains, you’ll learn all about them and practical solutions to the problem.

 Common Areas Where Blocked Drains Occur